COMP2150-24s1/level-design-assessment-ChickenSir/README.md

 ![Section 3 Final Encounter Design](DocImages/section3_final_encounter.png)

 This encounter design is much more sophisticaed, and offers two routes for the player towards the end.
 The starting points are the same as the original counter design, but begin as seperate paths that merge into one.
 The player is then taken on three moving platform sequences, with a brief moment of relief in betwee the second and first sequence.
 While this design is a improvement from the original design, the final encounter of section is still an area of the level that I feel could see greater improvements through further iterative design.

-## Generative AI Use Acknowledgement

-Use the below table to indicate any Generative AI or writing assistance tools used in creating your document.
-Please be honest and thorough in your reporting, as this will allow us to give you the marks you have earnt.
-Place any drafts or other evidence inside this repository.
-This form and related evidence do not count to your word count.
-An example has been included.
-Please replace this with any actual tools, and add more as necessary.

-### Tool Used: ChatGPT
-**Nature of Use** Finding relevant design theory.

-**Evidence Attached?** Screenshot of ChatGPT conversation included in the folder "GenAI" in this repo.

-**Additional Notes:** I used ChatGPT to try and find some more relevant design theory that I could apply to my game.
-After googling them, however, I found most of them were inaccurate, and some didn't exist.
-One theory mentioned, however, was useful, and I've incorporated it into my work.

-### Tool Used: Example
-**Nature of Use** Example Text

-**Evidence Attached?** Example Text

-**Additional Notes:** Example Text